football cricket f1 rugby union other

 Mental Training: Batting

 1. Nets - when you're out, you're out.
 The easiest thing in the world is to go in and look a million dollars in the nets in the knowledge that you'll have your 20 minutes of batting regardless of how many times you're dismissed.
 Be hard on yourself.
-Tell the other players if you are out in the nets to a genuine dismissal, you'll be coming out it - will definitely concentrate your mind.
+Tell the other players if you are out in the nets to a genuine dismissal, you'll be coming out - it will definitely concentrate your mind.

 2. Target setting.
 Set yourself a target to win the game off your own bat.
 If it's 32 not out, play until you achieve your target, altering the field realistically as the fielding captain would.